 Saturday – Old Quarter, Women’s Museum and Hoan Kiem lake

-The Old Quarter is great for shopping.
-I tend to spend money on experiences and food, however, it was a pleasure to wander around, with eyes and mind open to what was on offer.
+The Old Quarter is perfect for shopping.
+I tend to spend money on experiences and food.
+However, it was a pleasure to wander around, with eyes and mind open to what was on offer.

 The museum is located at 36 Ly Thuong Kiet, Hoan Kiem and is open 8am-5pm Monday to Sunday.
 There is an entrance fee of 30,000 VND.